-For those who have either reached a plateau in their fitness journey or are simply new to it, personal training may be the missing piece you need to meet your fitness goals.
-Working with a personal trainer can bring your fitness journey to the next level in a variety of ways.
+For those who have either reached a plateau in their fitness journey or are simply new to it, personal training may be the missing piece to meet their fitness goals.
+Working with a personal trainer can bring your fitness journey to the next level in various ways.

 No matter where you are, it can be helpful to have some insight into the benefits of personal training and to see if this option is something you should consider.

-Let’s take a closer look at personal training, its benefits, and how we the personal trainers at Carbon Performance can personalize your training needs.
+Let’s examine personal training, its benefits, and how our trainers at Carbon Performance can personalize your training needs.

 Who is a Personal Trainer?

-A personal trainer, also known as an exercise trainer, is someone who is knowledgeable in the world of fitness and can strategically help clients or small groups meet their weight, fitness, or health goals.
-Typically personal trainers can meet with their clients at a local gym or can meet the client in the comfort of their own home.
+A personal trainer, also known as an exercise trainer, is knowledgeable in the fitness world and can strategically help clients or small groups meet their weight, fitness, or health goals.
+Typically, personal trainers can meet with their clients at a local gym or can meet the client in the comfort of their own home.
 Your fitness trainer can help you narrow down your goals and create a personal plan for you to reach them with the help of a consistent workout schedule and proper nutrition.

 Are Personal Trainers Certified?

 Most personal trainers are certified through NCCA accreditations, like NASM or ACE.
-These programs provide fitness instructors with the knowledge, expertise, and training required to not only be personal trainers but also give them the credibility, experience, and confidence to train and coach clients.
-When looking for a personal trainer, be sure to inquire about their qualifications and credentials, as this shows their dedication to their role and their care for you as a client to safely provide you with the best possible knowledge.
-In the same way that you would not visit a health professional who is not licensed or certified, your approach to finding a personal trainer should be the same.
+These programs provide fitness instructors with the knowledge, expertise, and training required to be personal trainers and give them the credibility, experience, and confidence to train and coach clients.
+When looking for a personal trainer, be sure to inquire about their qualifications and credentials, as this shows their dedication to their role and their care for you as a client to provide you with the best possible knowledge, safely.
+In the same way, you would not visit a health professional who is not licensed or certified, your approach to finding a personal trainer should be the same.

 How Personal Trainers Tailor Workouts For Your Goals

-One of the most unique aspects of a personal trainer is that they can tailor workouts that are specific to your goals.
-For example, if you’re looking to lose weight, your personal trainer will create a schedule that is focused on strength training, cardio, and a specific meal prepping plan.
+One of the most unique aspects of a personal trainer is that they can tailor workouts specific to your goals.
+For example, if you’re looking to lose weight, your trainer will create a schedule that is focused on strength training, cardio, and a specific meal-prepping plan.

-1. Assessment: First and foremost, your trainer will review your body composition, which consists of your fat mass and lean mass.
-Usually, these markers can be determined with non-invasive scans to get a better idea of your current body makeup and build.
-During this time they will also discuss your current fitness level and if you are facing any mobility issues that could interfere with specific workouts.
+- Assessment: First and foremost, your trainer will review your body composition, consisting of your fat and lean mass.
+Usually, these markers can be determined with non-invasive scans to understand your current body makeup better and build.
+During this time, they will also discuss your current fitness level and if you are facing any mobility issues that could interfere with specific workouts.
 Think of this kind of assessment as the starting point for your trainer to ensure they are creating a plan that makes sense for you, and only you!

-2. Set Goals: Your personal trainer will want to know your goals regarding your fitness and health.
-At this point, it’s important to get specific on what your goals are such as if you’re wanting to lose weight, meet a certain weight by a certain time, gain muscle, or simply improve overall fitness.
+- Set Goals: Your trainer will want to know your goals regarding your fitness and health.
+Getting specific on your goals is essential at this point, such as if you want to lose weight, meet a certain weight by a particular time, gain muscle, or simply improve overall fitness.

-3. Curating Your Plan: Now that your trainer has a better understanding of you and your goals, the fun part of creating your personalized workout plan comes to life.
-You and your trainer will discuss what your current schedule looks like, and what time you can devote to meeting up for your workouts.
-Let’s say you’re someone who can only workout 4 days a week, with a goal of gaining muscle, but losing excess weight, then your personalized workout plan may look like this:
+- Curating Your Plan: Now that your trainer better understands you and your goals, the fun part of creating your personalized workout plan comes to life.
+You and your trainer will discuss your current schedule and what time you can devote to meeting up for your workouts.
+Let’s say you’re someone who can only work out 4 days a week, to gain muscle, but lose excess weight, then your personalized workout plan may look like this:

 Sunday: Rest day